 Once you know where you're going, let kids help map out your trip.
 Older kids might like researching your destination online or in travel books.
 Younger kids will like seeing a short list of options and getting to choose something special they'd like to do or see.
 Letting your child choose some of the family's activities encourages good feelings about being physically active together.

 Another way to involve kids is to put each one in charge of some aspect of the trip.
 Is there a natural photographer in the family?
 Ask that child to take pictures and create a scrapbook when everyone's back home.
 Or maybe one of your kids likes maps.
 Get a child-friendly map and let him or her follow your route as you travel to your destination.
-Kids also can help guide you using maps in museums, zoos, or amusement parks.
+Kids also can use maps to help guide you in museums, zoos, or amusement parks.
 School-age kids might like having a travel journal to record memories in words and pictures.

 If you crave an active vacation, leave the electronic games at home — or allow them only during the time in the car or on the plane.
-Vacations are a great time to be unwired, so grownups too might consider turning off cells phones and detaching from email for the duration of the trip.
+Vacations are a great time to be unwired, so grownups too might consider turning off cellphones and detaching from email for the duration of the trip.

 Magnetic checkers, license plate bingo, and other travel games work well in the car for older kids.
-Music and books on tape can please a range of ages.
+Music and audio books can please a range of ages.
 If you're headed on a long road trip, designate an hour where each kid — and parent, for that matter — gets to determine what everyone else listens to on the car stereo.